Half-Life - Kate Brown - Plutonium’s Fatal Attraction

 December 2022

 In 1940, Glenn Seaborg first synthesized plutonium in a cyclotron in Berkeley, California.
 With these initial micrograms, plutonium became the first human-produced element on the periodic table.
 Plutonium has a half-life of 24,000 years, which means that Seaborg’s plutonium will linger on earth for over 240,000 years.
 Like all good offspring, plutonium promises to outlast humans on Earth.
 Plutonium is also beautiful, sensual, and kaleidoscopic.
 It is a heavy metal that self-heats, warming a person’s hands like a small animal.
 In metallic form, plutonium is yellow or olive green.
 Shine a UV light on it, and it glows red.
-When it comes in contact with other radioactive isotopes plutonium sends out a dazzling blue light, a light show designed and powered by what appears to be an inert, inanimate metal.
-But it is not.
+When it comes into contact with other radioactive isotopes, plutonium sends out a dazzling blue light: a light show designed and powered by what appears to be an inert, inanimate metal.
+But that, it is not.

 In 1943, the DuPont Corporation built a massive factory for the Manhattan Project to produce the world’s first industrial supplies of plutonium in the eastern reaches of Washington State.
-As engineers drew up plans for nuclear reactors and radio-chemical processing plants necessary for production, Dupont officials learned something alarming: “the most extreme health hazard is the product itself.”1 “It is now estimated,” DuPont executive Roger Williams wrote to the US Army Corps of Engineers overseeing the project, “that five micrograms (0.000005 grams) of the product [plutonium] entering the body through the mouth or nose will constitute a lethal dose.”
+As engineers drew up plans for the nuclear reactors and radio-chemical processing plants necessary for production, Dupont officials learned something alarming: “the most extreme health hazard is the product itself.”1 “It is now estimated,” DuPont executive Roger Williams wrote to the US Army Corps of Engineers, who was overseeing the project, “that five micrograms (0.000005 grams) of the product [plutonium] entering the body through the mouth or nose will constitute a lethal dose.”
 A Manhattan Project medical officer wrote on the margins of this sentence: “Wrong!”
 With the first birthing pains of plutonium, a debate was born over the lethality and consequent liabilities inherent in nuclear industries.

 Plutonium is so unusual as to approach the unbelievable.
 Under some conditions it can be nearly as hard and brittle as glass; under others, as soft and plastic as lead.
 It will burn and crumble quickly to powder when heated in air, or slowly disintegrate when kept at room temperature.
-It undergoes no less than five phase transitions between room temperature and its melting point… It is unique among all of the chemical elements.
+It undergoes no less than five phase transitions between room temperature and its melting point … It is unique among all of the chemical elements.
 And it is fiendishly toxic, even in small amounts.2

 Dye tests are conducted in the Columbia River near the Atomic Energy Commission’s Hanford plant (near Richland, Washington). c.
 1970.
 Source: U.S. Department of Energy.